About the Author

 Of course, input from friends can't replace medical advice.
 But it can turn up some gems —and at the very least, make you feel less alone as you navigate the journey.
 Friends were considered the most helpful by half of all women 40-55 in a small study, but the much larger AARP study found that only 20% of women 40-49 considered friends and family a main source of menopause information.

 When it is time to consult a doctor, coming to appointments prepared can make a big difference in the quality of care you receive.
-For a really effective visit, consider this advice from WebMD:
+For a really effective visit, consider a few tips: